-Wernickie’s Disease and Wernicke-Korsakoff Syndrome are neurological conditions that are a direct result of a vitamin B1 deficiency in the body.
+Wernicke’s Disease and Wernicke-Korsakoff Syndrome are neurological conditions that are a direct result of a vitamin B1 deficiency in the body.
 Wernicke Korsakoff Syndrome is also known as Wernicke’s Disease, Korsakoff’s Psychosis, Wernicke’s-Encephalopathy, or Wernicke-Korsokoff Syndrome.
-It is a disease characterized by confusion, amnesia, impaired short-term memory, confabulation, muscle weakness, paralysis of eye muscles, tremor-like eye movement and in later stages, coma.
+It is a disease characterized by confusion, amnesia, impaired short-term memory, confabulation, muscle weakness, paralysis of eye muscles, tremor-like eye movement, and in later stages, coma.

 What is Wernicke’s Encephalopathy a/k/a Wernicke’s Disease?